CBlockSurprise/TicTacToe/README.md

 # Game Count

-While starting the game, it will show how many games you* play.
+While starting the game, it will show how many games you play.
+All the numbers are going to be 0.
+It will never save.
+If you have it on your computer, it will save the count.

-*You is every single person who has played.
-While making it, it was meant for one person.
-I'm too lazy too change it. :P
+# IMPORTANT

+If you copy it onto your computer, you WILL NEED a file called 'tttfile.txt'.
+IT WILL GIVE YOU ERRORS WITHOUT IT.

+ALSO: FILE MUST BE IN SAME FOLDER AS TIC TAC TOE.